East Hanover NJ Community Emergency Response Team Est. 2009

 2) Heating/Cooling Centers/Charging Centers for cell phones will be opened by Mayor Pannullo and EHOEM as needed.

 3) All residents are reminded to report to EHPD any power outages, downed power lines or telephone wires.

 4) All residents are encouraged to check on the welfare of family and neighbors who may have mitigating health conditions, live alone, or do not have heat/air conditioning.

-September is Emergency Preparedness Month and we remember all Civilians and First Responders who gave their life in the line of duty during the September 11th Attacks and the wars in Afghanistan, IRAQ, Vietnam, Korea, WWII and WWI.
+September is Emergency Preparedness Month and we remember all Civilians, First Responders & Military who gave their life in the line of duty during the September 11th Attacks and the wars in Afghanistan, IRAQ, Vietnam, Korea, WWII and WWI.
 We also honor all active/retired/deceased Veterans, Policemen, Firemen, EMT's, and Emergency Managers who work everyday to keep the United States safe.
 Thank You for Your Service.
 For those who wish to harm our country your days are running short and you will not succeed.